 We have thus seen that man, some quadrupeds, some birds, and all fishes, are carnivorous animals.
 But this system of carnage descends still lower.
-Many of the insect tribes derive their nourishment from putrid carcasses, from the bodies of living animals, or from killing and devouring weaker species.
+Many of the insect tribes derive their nourishment from putrid carcases, from the bodies of living animals, or from killing and devouring weaker species.
 How many flies are daily sacrificed by spiders, a most voracious and a most numerous tribe?
-In return, spiders are greedily devoured by flies which are distinguished by the name of ichneumons.
-The number of these ichneumonflies is inconceivable; and, if it were not for the prodigious havock they make upon caterpillars and other insects, the fruits of the earth would be entirely destroyed.
+In return, spiders are greedily devoured by flies, which are distinguished by the name of ichneumons.
+The number of these ichneumon-flies is inconceivable; and, if it were not for the prodigious havock they make upon caterpillars and other insects, the fruits of the earth would be entirely destroyed.
 Wasps are extremely fond of animal food.
 They frequent butchers' stalls, and beat off the flesh-fly, and every other insect that resorts thither for the purpose of depositing its eggs in the meat.
 Butchers take the advantage of this jealous warfare.
+They encourage the wasps, and make sentinels of them, by giving them livers, which they prefer to more fibrous flesh, probably because they can cut livers more easily with their teeth.

 INSECTS.
-223
+217